tlswg/tls13-spec/draft-ietf-tls-tls13.md

   the server rejects an otherwise acceptable ClientHello with a version number higher than it supports.
-  In TLS 1.3, the client indicates its version preferences in the "supported_versions" extension ({{supported-versions}}) and this field MUST be set to 0x0303, which was the version number for TLS 1.2.
+  In TLS 1.3, the client indicates its version preferences in the "supported_versions" extension ({{supported-versions}}) and the legacy_version field MUST be set to 0x0303, which is the version number for TLS 1.2.
   (See {{backward-compatibility}} for details about backward compatibility.)

 random